flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

 - Max Age in Seconds: The variable can be configured to be automatically read from the sim if it is older than a certain number of seconds (preUpdate)

-This base class provides the means to register and remove callbacks for updates to the variable.
+This base class also provides the means to register and remove callbacks for updates to the variable.
+Any time the variable is read and has changed the callbacks will be fired.

 See the documentation of ManagedDataObjectBase for more details.